dustcloud/ltp5903-packages/README.md

 connecting.
 This configuration is designed to keep the VM itself as isolated as possible for security purposes because the VM may not be online to receive important security patches.

-* Using bitbake

-***INSERT

-* Background

-** OpenEmbedded

-OpenEmbedded is a collection of build configurations and recipes for a large number of open source packages.

 * VM setup